Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-to propose an "all-round" reconstruction of the theme, through the
+author's effort to propose an "all-round" reconstruction of the theme, through

-examination of the different institutes, the comparison with the experiences
+the examination of the different institutes, the comparison with the

-already in progress and the analysis of the national repercussions of the
+experiences already in progress and the analysis of the national repercussions

-lines-reviewed monograph ends with praise to the work, which shows the
+essential lines-reviewed monograph ends with praise to the work, which shows

 Consulta OnLine (periodico online) ISSN 1971-9892